See MapTrack in action

 Why Tool Loss Happens in Electrical Projects

-Electricians often travel between homes, commercial buildings, industrial sites, and service calls.
+Electricians often travel between various locations, such as homes, commercial buildings, industrial sites, and service calls, which can make it difficult to keep track of tools.

 Problems